-The team had grown from three to near 60 in less than three years.
+The team had grown from three to nearly 60 in less than three years.
 In addition to the headquarters in Jyväskylä, Finnchat has a six-person office in Berlin.

 In order to help the customer with choosing, for example, a television, the chat operator needs to be familiar with the range of products.
 Rämänen points out that the staff members are divided into teams based on their expertise to ensure they really are able to help.